Trachoma

 Symptoms

-Young children are particularly susceptible to infection.
-But the disease progresses slowly, and the more painful symptoms may not emerge until adulthood.
+Young children are particularly at risk of infection.
+But the disease progresses slowly, and the more painful symptoms may not appear until adulthood.

-The World Health Organization (WHO) has identified five stages in the development of trachoma:
+The World Health Organization (WHO) has named five stages in the development of trachoma:

 - Eyelid scarring.
-Repeated infections lead to scarring of the inner eyelid.
-The scars often appear as white lines when examined with magnification.
-Your eyelid may become distorted and may turn in (entropion).
+Repeated infections cause scars to form on the inner eyelid.
+These may look like white lines when viewed closely.
+The eyelid can become misshapen and may start to turn inward.

-All the signs of trachoma are more severe in your upper lid than in your lower lid.
+All the signs of trachoma are more severe in the upper lid than in the lower lid.
 Without intervention, a disease process that begins in childhood can continue to advance into adulthood.

 When to see a doctor

-Call your doctor if you or your child has itchy or irritated eyes or discharge from the eyes, especially if you live in or recently traveled to an area where trachoma is common.
+Call a healthcare professional if you or your child has itchy or irritated eyes or discharge from the eyes, especially if you live in or recently traveled to an area where trachoma is common.
 Trachoma is a contagious condition.
 Treating it as soon as possible helps prevent serious infection.

 Causes

 Trachoma spreads through contact with discharge from the eyes or nose of an infected person.
-Hands, clothing, towels and insects can all be routes for transmission.
-In developing countries, eye-seeking flies also are a means of transmission.
+Hands, clothing, towels and insects all can spread trachoma.
+In developing countries, eye-seeking flies also spread infection.

 Risk factors

-Factors that increase your risk of contracting trachoma include:
+Factors that increase your risk of getting trachoma include:

 - Crowded living conditions.
 People living in close contact are at greater risk of spreading infection.

 - Poor sanitation.
-Poor sanitary conditions, inadequate access to water, and lack of hygiene, such as unclean faces or hands, help spread the disease.
+Poor sanitary conditions, limited access to water, and lack of hygiene, such as unclean faces or hands, help spread the disease.

 - Age.
 In areas where the disease is active, it's most common in children ages 4 to 6.